PavelGrigoryevDS/awesome-data-analysis/README.md

 Tutorials and best practices for working with pandas DataFrames.

-- [A collection of resources for pandas](https://github.com/tommyod/awesome-pandas) - A curated list of resources for using the Pandas library.
+- [Awesome Pandas](https://github.com/tommyod/awesome-pandas) - A curated list of resources for using the Pandas library.
-- [100 data puzzles for pandas, ranging from short and simple to super tricky](https://github.com/ajcr/100-pandas-puzzles) - A collection of data puzzles to practice your Pandas skills.
+- [100 data puzzles for pandas](https://github.com/ajcr/100-pandas-puzzles) - A collection of data puzzles to practice your Pandas skills.
 - [Pandas Tutor](https://pandastutor.com/) - Visualize Pandas operations step-by-step (perfect for beginners).
-- [Practice your pandas skills!](https://github.com/guipsamora/pandas_exercises) - Exercises designed to help you improve your Pandas skills.
+- [Pandas Exercises](https://github.com/guipsamora/pandas_exercises) - Exercises designed to help you improve your Pandas skills.
-- [Recipes for using Python's pandas library](https://github.com/jvns/pandas-cookbook) - A cookbook with various recipes for using Pandas effectively.
+- [Pandas Cookbook](https://github.com/jvns/pandas-cookbook) - A cookbook with various recipes for using Pandas effectively.
-- [Pandas Cookbook, published by Packt](https://github.com/PacktPublishing/Pandas-Cookbook) - A comprehensive cookbook for learning Pandas.
-- [Materials for following along with Hands-On Data Analysis with Pandas](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas-2nd-edition) - Resources to accompany the "Hands-On Data Analysis with Pandas" book.
+- [Hands-On Data Analysis with Pandas](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas-2nd-edition) - Materials for following along with Hands-On Data Analysis with Pandas.
 - [Effective Pandas](https://github.com/TomAugspurger/effective-pandas) - A series focused on writing effective and idiomatic Pandas code.

 [⬆ back to top](#contents)